RB Racing Turbos...Big Twins: Shovels to M8's (Click on Image or Text Below)

 Manual Boost Control (Optional)

-Optional Black Knob controls the boost.
+Optional Black Knob: Rider controls the boost.
 Clockwise increases the boost.
 Turn the boost all the way off (full counter-clockwise) and it's about 6-7 PSI.
-For very high boost levels like on our Pro Street Kits we require you upgrade your fuel pump and regulator system.
+For very high boost levels beyond 15 PSI we require you upgrade your fuel pump and regulator system.
 Just remember, at 8 psi, you can outrun about anything.
 When you're cruising at 75 mph and roll the throttle on it will instantly produce boost pressure.
 Rider adjustable when you are riding.
 6-7 PSI to 25 PSI.
+15 PSI is way, way past 200 HP.

 Dual RSR Air Fuel Ratio Gauge .
 We have no idea how anyone thinks they are going to get their programming right without actually riding and observing the Dual O2 Display.
 The O2 Display is a mandatory purchase with the kit.